SDGforskning/sdg-strings/SDG02_query_action_WoS.md

   )
   AND
-    ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "under fives" OR "infant$" OR "babies" OR "adolescent$" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "agricultur*" OR "food security" OR "poverty" OR "rural" OR "urban" OR "countr*" OR "nation$" OR "develop* state$" OR "agricultur*"
+    ("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "under fives" OR "infant$" OR "toddler$" OR "babies" OR "teenager$" OR "adolescent$" OR "adult$"
+    OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "agricultur*" OR "food security" OR "poverty" OR "rural" OR "urban" OR "countr*" OR "nation$" OR "develop* state$" OR "agricultur*"